Central European Olympiad in Informatics 2026

 Organization of the CEOI

-There are eight nine CEOI countries: Croatia, Czech Republic, Germany, Hungary, Poland, Romania, Slovakia, Slovenia and Ukraine.
+There are eight nine CEOI countries: Croatia, Czechia, Germany, Hungary, Poland, Romania, Slovakia, Slovenia and Ukraine.

 The CEOI is organized by the Ministry of Education or another appropriate institution of one of the CEOI countries.
 It is expected that the organization rotates among all CEOI countries at an approximately regular basis.
 The delegations of all CEOI countries must be invited to each CEOI as regular participants.
 Moreover, the host country may invite guest countries and a second team from the host country, sharing the same team leader.